For the first time, Israel will have an openly gay speaker of parliament

-Likud lawmaker Amir Ohana was elected Thursday as the new speaker of the Knesset, becoming the first openly gay person to hold the position, amid growing concerns over statements from several ultra-Orthodox and far-right parties. form part of the new government.
+Likud lawmaker Amir Ohana was elected Thursday as the new speaker of the Knesset, becoming the first openly gay person to hold the position, amid growing concerns about statements from several ultra-Orthodox and far-right parties that they would do so. form part of the new government.

 Who was the justice and public security minister in the past was confirmed as part of a session in which a new executive director took office, chaired by Likud leader Benjamin Netanyahu, who returned to his position after a short period.
 A year after his electoral defeat in 2021.